SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 #### SKYBITLite
 We've developed a new highly gas-efficient light-weight CREATE3 factory in pure Yul language.
 It costs only around a third of the gas to deploy the factory contract compared with the SKYBIT & Vectorized/solady factory, and almost a tenth when compared with Axelar's factory.

-The node package [@tovarishfin/hardhat-yul](https://www.npmjs.com/package/@tovarishfin/hardhat-yul) compiles the Yul source code in `contracts/SKYBITCREATE3FactoryLite.yul` and places the artifacts in `artifacts` directory. `SKYBITCREATE3FactoryLite.json` was then copied to `artifacts-saved/contracts/SKYBITCREATE3FactoryLite.sol/` directory for preservation of the bytecode.
+The node package [@skybit/hardhat-yul](https://www.npmjs.com/package/@skybit/hardhat-yul) compiles the Yul source code in `contracts/SKYBITCREATE3FactoryLite.yul` and places the artifacts in `artifacts` directory. `SKYBITCREATE3FactoryLite.json` is then copied to `artifacts-saved/contracts/SKYBITCREATE3FactoryLite.sol/` directory for preservation of the bytecode.

-Gas used for the deployment is 85,116 (or 83,676 if the latest EVM is used (`shanghai`) (which you can enable in `hardhat.config.js`)), so gas limit in this deployment transaction has been set to 100,000, giving some room in case some opcode costs increase in future, hence there should be at least 0.01 of native currency at the signer's address before factory deployment.
+Gas used for the deployment is 85,116 (or 83,676 if `shanghai` EVM is used), so gas limit in this deployment transaction has been set to 100,000, giving some room in case some opcode costs increase in future, hence there should be at least 0.01 of native currency at the signer's address before factory deployment.

+`shanghai` is the latest EVM however if you encounter `invalid opcode` when deploying you'll need to set `evmVersion` to `paris`.

-The SKYBITLite factory contract will be deployed to this address (if the transaction bytecode is unchanged):
+If the EVM version is `paris`, the SKYBITLite factory contract will be deployed to this address (if the transaction bytecode is unchanged):
 ```
 0x7f1a18EA6D565D6Dc46750C1978113a50979ac8c
 ```